 What I’m passionate about

-While I’ve done all of those things, my real area of passion in the UX realm is product research - specifically, finding creative ways and mixing research methods to understand people, their behavior, their feelings, and their lives.
+While I’ve done all of those things, my real area of passion in the UX realm is product research - specifically, finding creative, applied research approaches and mixing research methods to understand people, their behavior, their feelings, and their lives.
 I particularly enjoy ethnography, whether in-person or thinking creatively to conduct remote studies.
 I also use my creative writing and visual design skills to create useful, interesting research artifacts, as well as landing pages, websites, or prototypes for use in research studies.

-When I’m not helping companies solve problems and build products, you can find me doing other things I love: running, blogging, reading, standup paddleboarding, crafting, creating art, designing jewelry, taking classes, or hanging out at the beach.
+When I’m not helping companies learn about people, solve problems and build products, you can find me doing other things I love: running, blogging, reading, standup paddleboarding, crafting, creating art, designing jewelry, taking classes, or hanging out at the beach.